Priyabrata-M-D/Phone_Pe_Data_Visualization_with_Plotly_SQL/README.md

 # PhonePe Pulse Dashboard

-This repository contains code for a PhonePe Pulse Dashboard, which allows users to select from a range of options to explore data insights and visualizations related to PhonePe transactions and users.
+This repository contains code for a PhonePe Pulse Dashboard (Repo: (https://github.com/PhonePe/pulse), which allows users to select from a range of options to explore data insights and visualizations related to PhonePe transactions and users from 2018-2022 for every state in India.

-## Dropdown Options

-The following options are available for user selection:

-- Transaction Type by Year and Quarter
-- District-level Analysis of Transactions
-- Insights on Transaction Count and Amount by State in India
-- Quarterly Transaction Amount Trends in India
-- Quarterly Transaction Count Trends in India
-- Top Registered Users by State
-- Device Brand Loyalty Over Time
-- PhonePe User Adoption over Year and across States
-- Device Brands Popularity Among PhonePe Users
-- Registered Users Over Time
-- State-level Analysis of Registered Users
-- State-wise App Engagement: A deep dive into App Opened data

 ## How to Use
 1. Install python 3.x and pycharm 2022.x in your system (if installed already ignore the step)